 Telogen effluvium is a type of hair loss that anyone can develop.
 Triggered by physical or psychological stressors, it is quite common.

 The problem with this kind of hair loss is that it doesn’t occur right away after a stressful event.
 In fact, more than a few months pass before telogen effluvium even starts.
+As a result, when it happens, many people are caught unaware.

 What Is Telogen Effluvium?

 Telogen effluvium is a type of temporary, non-scarring alopecia that results in diffuse thinning of the hair.
+Even though it causes shedding across the entire scalp, bitemporal hairs may be affected the most, as noted in the book Hair and Scalp Disorders.

-Telogen is a normal part of the hair growth cycle.
-At any given time, only around 15% of the hair is in this phase.
+“Telogen” in telogen effluvium refers to the resting phase of the hair growth cycle, whereas “effluvium” refers to the hair falling out in the said stage.
+Telogen is a normal part of the hair growth cycle, and at any given time, only around 15% of the hair is in this phase.

+It won’t cause instant shedding because the telogen phase lasts for 3-4 months.
 The hair stays in the resting stage and is finally shed after that time – which is months following the stressful event.

+Interestingly, the shedding of the telogen hair is actually a sign of new hair growth.
 Old hair is pushed out of the scalp only when there’s new hair growing underneath it.
 So, even though you’re losing hair, you’re growing new hair simultaneously.
+The effects of the later will, of course, take a few months to become noticeable.

 What Are The Different Forms Of Telogen Effluvium?